rhostettler/swisshockey/README.md

 ------------
 Features:
 * Standings
+* Roster
+* Last / next
-* Browsable calendar
+* Browseable calendar

 UI:
-* Team logos in game details list
+* [All] Team logos in game details list
-* Implement roster
+* [SailfishOS] Tablet UI

 Backend:
-* Code cleanup (yes, it's a mess in some places)
+* Code cleanup (yes, it's a mess)
-* Implement a GameEvent type system
+* Implement the GameEvent type system / game event data model
-* Implement an internal data model for game events
-* Implement roster

 Notifications:
-* Notification callback actions (tap opens app)
+* [Harmattan] Notification callback actions (tap opens app)
-* Implement a notification-beep when app is in foreground
+* [Harmattan] Implement a notification-beep when app is in foreground
-* (Harmattan) Notifications are not cleared on application shutdown (implement in Notifier destructor.)
+* [Harmattan] Notifications are not cleared on application shutdown (implement in Notifier destructor.)
-* Consider notification groups
+* [Harmattan] Consider notification groups
+* [SailfishOS] Implement some kind of notifications

 Settings:
-* Implement a custom in-app settings window should be easier to manage
+* [All] Implement a custom in-app settings window should be easier to manage

 Known Issues
 ------------
-* None.
+* [SailfishOS] Update is sometimes not triggered when minimized.
+* [All] GK & shootout events are not implemented.

 License
 -------